 Prepare for a rewarding career working in a range of health and wellness industries:

-In order to practise as a Massage Therapist in Ontario, graduates will be required to register with the College of Massage Therapists of Ontario (CMTO).
-The registration process requires successful completion of professional certification examinations.
+To practice as a Registered Massage Therapist in Ontario, graduates will be required to successfully complete entry-to-practice registration examinations and register with the College of Massage Therapists of Ontario (CMTO).

 Experiential Learning

-Learn what is required to conduct a massage therapy practice within a legal, professional and ethical framework.
+• Learn what is required to conduct a massage therapy practice within a legal, professional, ethical, and culturally competent framework.

-Gain experience developing, implementing and evaluating the effectiveness of a plan of care according to the client’s condition and treatment goals.
+• Gain experience developing, implementing and evaluating the effectiveness of a plan of care according to the patient’s condition and treatment goals.

-Acquire strategies for developing and maintaining therapeutic relationships to optimize clients’ health and wellness.
+• Acquire strategies for developing and maintaining therapeutic relationships with a variety of populations to optimize patient health and wellness.

-Explore business principles relevant to massage therapy practice, and learn how to communicate and collaborate effectively with clients, colleagues and member of an interprofessional team.
+• Explore business principles relevant to massage therapy practice and learn how to communicate and collaborate effectively with patients, colleagues and members of an interprofessional health care team.

 Courses